Magaztu/Blogify/README.md

 ## Blogify
 Name's all you've gotta know
+-> I'll make this my personal website as well (or at least contain a page with a 'ABOUT ME' section...)!

 ## Why tho?
 This will also work as my -personal- blog page to chitchat, research and expand on topics of my interest.